-Come to Knockhill and see the best bike racers in Scotland go head-to-head on track during a weekend-long programme of racing.
+Come to Knockhill and see the best bike racers in Scotland go head-to-head on track during a weekend-long programme of racing with the added special feature Sidecar races for the Jock Taylor Trophy.
 You’ll see action from super-fast Superbikes all the way through to diminutive Formula 125 machines.
 A super-slick timetable will see the track action come thick-and-fast as up to seven different Championships race on the same day.
 Our open and inclusive paddock will allow you to get up close to the same the riders, and machines, you’ll see hurtle past on track at speeds in excess of 160mph.

 What is the KMSC?
 The KMSC (Knockhill Motor Sports Club) is a motorcycle club that runs motor racing events at Knockhill, for both cars and bikes.
 Luckily, our bike racing events have also achieved SACU status – Scottish Championship – meaning that as well as competing for KMSC title silverware; several of the races throughout the weekend also rank for Scottish Championship points.
 The SACU Championship status of our events is a significant one – as this attracts the top Club racers from up and down the country to our events.

 Why attend this event?
 The KMSC race events feature a full weekend-long programme of action; including practice, warm up and qualifying sessions, along with an incredible 32 race schedule.
 On the day you’ll see several different racing Championships; each with their on unique attributes that contribute to very different types of racing action on track – from the superfast Superbike category to the spectacular Sidecar category, that sees two competitors (driver and passenger) race on track aboard a 3-wheeled motorcycle at speeds in excess of 120mph.